 While this type of situation does not typically apply to cases we handle at the Parrish Law Firm, PPLC, it does affect many of us as parents.
 We found it interesting and thought we would pass it on to all of you.

 A Silver Spring, Maryland couple is currently being investigated by Child Protective Services (CPS) for allowing their children who are 6 and 10 years old to walk to a nearby park without supervision.
-The article which brought this situation to light appeared in the Washington Post and can be found by clicking here.
+The article which brought this situation to light appeared in the Washington Post.
 The couple are educated professionals.
 One is a physicist for NIH and the other is a climate-science consultant and they have defended their actions and say that they believe in “Free Range parenting.”

 Free Range parents believe that by allowing their children the freedom to make important decisions that they will develop self-reliance and grow up to be independent individuals.
 The Silver Spring couple believes that parenting is an exercise in “risk management.”
 They believe that a child is much more likely to die from a car accident than to be abducted because they are unsupervised.
 They strongly believe that the benefits that come with self-reliance far outweigh the risks of letting their children go unsupervised.

 Northern Virginia parents may want to keep an eye on this case as many child abuse charges stem from leaving children unsupervised.

 Virginia state statutes do not set a specific age after which a child legally can stay alone.

 * Age alone is not a very good indicator of a child’s maturity level.
 Some very mature 10-year-olds may be ready for self care while some 15-year-olds may not be ready due to emotional problems or behavioral difficulties.
 In determining whether a child is capable of being left alone and whether a parent is providing adequate supervision in latchkey situations, child protective services (CPS) will assess several areas.